What is a birth plan?

 What are the benefits of having a birth plan?

-A birth plan can inform health care providers about what an expectant mother is hoping for during labor and delivery.
-In addition, such a plan can help an expectant mother to feel confident and in control, as much as possible.
-A plan also can help her be part of the decision-making process, even when unexpected events occur.
+A birth plan lets healthcare providers and staff know the expectant mother’s wishes during labor, delivery, and postpartum.
+Such a plan can help the expectant mother feel confident and in control as much as possible.
+A plan also can help her be part of the decision-making process, even if unexpected events occur.
 It is important to remember that this plan needs to be flexible to accommodate the unexpected.